 The island reminded me of a question I am often asked, "Sir!
 How were you so successful you could retire in your early 50s?"
 To which I reply "The secret is quite simple.
 You need to keep one foot in tomorrow (planning for the future), one foot in yesterday (learning from the past) while confidently standing astride today."²

-In between all of our adventures I caught up on my reading, my binging, and my sunsets.
-Snorkeled the reef directly in front of the resort numerous times (the one Roberta had helped restore), napped, had a massage, and made a run into the main town of Somosomo, which was a nice way to meet some locals, pick up some incredibly fresh and cheap vegetables and maybe a six back of beer.
+In between all of our adventures, I caught up on my reading, my binging, and my sunsets.
+Snorkeled the reef directly in front of the resort numerous times (the one Roberta had helped restore), napped, had a massage, and made a run into the main town of Somosomo, which was a nice way to meet some locals, pick up some incredibly fresh and cheap vegetables and maybe a six-pack of beer.

 The Rainbow Reef is known as the soft coral capital of the world and is located just a mile or so west of Taveuni.
-If you are going to dive or snorkel it, than Taveuni Ocean Sports is the way to go.
-A first class operation.
+If you are going to dive or snorkel it, then Taveuni Ocean Sports is the way to go.
+A first-class operation.

 Julie, the Dive Master, also owns the upscale Nakia Resort about 20 miles down the coast from our place.
 So we arranged to have dinner at the adjoining restaurant on our last night.